ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 ## Chapter 4: Making history

-Goal: put the commits in order
+- Goal: put the commits in order
+  - Create "causal" relationship between commits, not just temporal

-More efficient to use parent > child than timestamps.
-Also avoids time conflicts.
+  - More efficient to use parent oid field than timestamps (aka the "parent chain").
+    - Git db isn't indexed, so very slow to query especially in projects with lots of commits
+    - Adding in remotes gets tricky too, because then you're loading and sorting commits from the source and remote
+    - Plus there's the whole system time thing, where distributed committers most likely won't have synchronized clocks
+    - Think of timestamps as just more metadata
+- Speaking of efficiency: "[Git] only creates new blobs when files have their content changed.
+Files with the same content will point to the same blob, even when those files appear in many trees across many commits."

-Updating `.git/HEAD`:
+- Updating `.git/HEAD`:
   - Need to avoid dirty reads / writes
   - Need to at least appear to be atomic

-Lockfile only used for `HEAD` (for now).
-Used for refs in the future?
+  - Lockfile only used for `HEAD` (for now).
+Will we use it for refs in the future?

 ### Questions